Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Numerical sign problem: Fundamental obstacle in negative particle method

-In other words, the expectation of the stochastic model indeed solves the Wigner equation, whereas both the stochastic variance and particle number (taking $\varphi=1$) grow exponentially, thereby posing a formidable limitation to the particle method especially for long-time simulations.
+However, Eq.~\eqref{variance} also states that both the stochastic variance and particle number (let $\varphi = 1$) grow exponentially, thereby posing a formidable limitation to the particle method especially for long-time simulations.
 Such phenomenon is well known as the numerical sign problem for the negative particle method \cite{SchmidtMoehring1993,TroyerWiese2005,YanCaflisch2015}, stemming from the near-cancellation of positive and negative weights in sampling oscillatory functions.
-Because of a large variance of estimator, sample size must be large enough to obtain reliable results within a small relative uncertainty.
+Because of a rapid growth of stochastic variances, sample size must be large enough to obtain reliable results within a small relative uncertainty.

 To alleviate the sign problem, we have suggested to replace the high-frequency component of $\pdo$ by its principal asymptotic terms in Eq.~\eqref{truncation_high_frequency_component}, yielding another stochastic model with lower variance, termed WBRW-SPA \cite{ShaoXiong2020}.
 That is, there exists a positive constant $\alpha^\ast < 1$ such that